What To Expect

 Your First Session

-Your first session is a gentle beginning- a chance to meet, build trust, and begin understanding what’s brought you here.
+Your first session is a gentle beginning.
+A chance to meet, build trust, and start understanding what’s brought you here.
 You don’t need to prepare or know exactly what to say.
-It can be a vulnerable leap to ask for help and open up, and we take things at your pace.
-Together, we’ll explore your story, your hopes, and what you’d like to feel more of in your life.
+Reaching out can feel vulnerable, and we move at a pace that feels steady and safe for you.

 Ongoing Work